MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### Microsoft.Windows.Appraiser.General.WmdrmAdd

 This event sends data about the usage of older digital rights management on the system, to help keep Windows up to date.
-This data does not indicate the details of the media using the digital rights management, only whether any such files exist.
+This data doesn't indicate the details of the media using the digital rights management, only whether any such files exist.
 Collecting this data was critical to ensuring the correct mitigation for customers, and should be able to be removed once all mitigations are in place.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).